Our team has identified various measures that will be taken to ensure that students who are people of color are welcomed and supported at Concordia.

 Status: Complete.
 The Concordia College Board of Regents approved the development of the Diversity Scholarship at the Aug.
 9 meeting.
 The Diversity Scholarship application opened Oct.
 15 to historically underrepresented students.

 - Schedule recurring diversity training for all Enrollment and Marketing staff.

 Status: Ongoing.
 There are recurring diversity training sessions across campus.
 Enrollment staff completed Implicit Bias Training with the Office of Diversity on Aug.
 12 and marketing staff completed the training Aug.
 19.

 - Establish opportunities to improve collaborative relationships with relevant on-campus organizations – including (but not limited to) the Black Student Union, Muslim Student Association, Asian Student Organization, Safe Space, etc.

 - Create a resource page for students who are people of color and students from underserved populations.

 Status: Completed Aug.
 21 through the collaboration of campus partners

 - Diversify our student ambassador program.

-Status: For the 2020-21 academic year, student ambassadors will complete bimonthly Equity, Diversity, and Inclusion Training.
+Status: Ongoing.
+For the 2020-21 academic year, student ambassadors will complete bimonthly Diversity, Equity, and Inclusion Training.

 We pledge to continuously evaluate the items on this list and add to it in our ongoing efforts to identify opportunities to better serve our students.